Formality properties of finitely generated groups and Lie algebras

 It is known that all nilpotent Lie algebras of dimension $4$ or less are filtered-formal, see for instance \cite{Cornulier14}.
 In general, though, finitely generated, torsion-free nilpotent groups need not be filtered-formal.
 We illustrate this phenomenon with two examples: the first one extracted from the work of Cornulier \cite{Cornulier14}, and the second one adapted from the work of Lambe and Priddy \cite{Lambe-Priddy82}.
 In both examples, the nilpotent Lie algebra $\fm$ in question may be realized as the Malcev Lie algebra of a finitely generated, torsion-free nilpotent group $G$.

-\begin{example} Let $\fm$ be the $5$-dimensional $\k$-Lie algebra with non-zero Lie brackets given by $[e_1,e_3]=e_4$ and $[e_1,e_4]=[e_2,e_3]=e_5$.
-It is readily checked that the center of $\fm$ is $1$-dimensional, generated by $e_5$, while the center of $\gr(\fm)$ is $2$-dimensional, generated by $e_2$ and $e_5$.
+\begin{example} Let $\fm$ be the $5$-dimensional Lie algebra with non-zero Lie brackets given by $[e_1,e_3]=e_4$ and $[e_1,e_4]=[e_2,e_3]=e_5$.
+The center of $\fm$ is $1$-dimensional, generated by $e_5$, while the center of $\gr(\fm)$ is $2$-dimensional, generated by $e_2$ and $e_5$.
 Therefore, $\fm\not\cong \gr(\fm)$, and so $\fm$ is not filtered-formal.
 It follows that the nilpotent group $G$ is not filtered-formal, either.
-Nevertheless, it readily checked that the $1$-minimal model $\cM(G)=\bigwedge^*(\fm)$ has positive weights, given by the index of the chosen basis. \end{example}
+Using Theorem \ref{thm:filtmin}, it is readily checked that the $1$-minimal model $\cM(G)=\bwedge^{\!\hdot}(\fm^*)$ does not have positive Hirsch weights; nevertheless, $\cM(G)$ has positive weights, given by the index of the chosen basis. \end{example}

 \begin{example} Let $\fm$ be the $7$-dimensional $\k$-Lie algebra with non-zero Lie brackets given on basis elements by $[e_2,e_3]=e_6$, $[e_2,e_4]=e_7$, $[e_2,e_5]=-e_7$, $[e_3,e_4]=e_7$, and $[e_1,e_i]=e_{i+1}$ for $2\leq i\leq 6$.
 Then $\gr(\fm)$ has the same additive basis as $\fm$, with non-zero brackets given by $[e_1,e_i]=e_{i+1}$ for $2\leq i\leq 6$.
 Plainly, $\gr(\fm)$ is metabelian, (i.e., its derived subalgebra is abelian), while $\fm$ is not metabelian.
 Thus, once again, $\fm\not\cong \gr(\fm)$, and so both $\fm$ and $G$ are not filtered-formal.
 In this case, though, we cannot use the indexing of the basis to put positive weights on $\cM(G)$. \end{example}